 suggestions we received in our ‘Suggestions Section’.
 It has been carefully

 designed to make it the preferred choice for Process and Laboratory stand alone

 equipment.
-It is interactive, easy to use and suitable for all mixes of
+It is interactive, easy to use, compliant with cGMP & GAMP 5. and suitable for all mixes of

 equipment with and without software.